crodier/software-blog/_posts/2023-09-22-message-formats.md

-If you already have a JSON based system but want to slowly pivot to doing things one better (safer at compile time, also, faster at runtime) then OpenAPI is a good one to review.
+If you already have a JSON based system but want to slowly pivot to doing things one better (safer at compile time, also, faster at runtime) then OpenAPI YAML and Generator are an interesting alternative.

-Using OpenAPI and the [OpenAPI Generator](https://openapi-generator.tech/) project, you can define APIs in YAML and then render them in either protobufs, Avro or others.
-OpenAPI has the advantage that you can use it for your Public facing API, directly without translation, if you need a public API.
+Using OpenAPI and the [OpenAPI Generator](https://openapi-generator.tech/) project, you can define APIs in YAML and then compile them in either protobufs, Avro or others.
+OpenAPI has the advantage that you can use it for your Public facing API, directly without translation, if you need a public API in JSON.

-But it seems to me we should prefer to offer a protobuf API for our business as it makes generating clients in any language trivial.
-Protobufs also eliminates a major class of Ambiguity which is the entire world of defining APIs in REST; HTTP was not meant for microservices!
+But it seems to me we should prefer to offer a protobuf API for a business as it makes generating clients in any language trivial.  gRPC/Protobufs also eliminates a major class of Ambiguity which is the challenge of defining APIs in REST; HTTP and JSON, was not meant for all messages!
-(rather to get in and out of Web Servers; not everything need be based on web serving and HTTP.)